 Or alternatively, instead of editing it yourself, you can send the video to a video editor and they can cut it up for you.
 The other thing that you can do with the mini videos is you can make it into a square version with subtitles, which is quite a popular thing that people are doing these days because it really maximizes the space.

-So you can create square versions for Instagram and for your Facebook posts.
+You can create square versions for Instagram and for your Facebook posts.
 And here’s an example of a square clip.
-So as you can see in the center there, that’s a normal video.
+As you can see in the center there, that’s a normal video.

 And what I have is an image that’s 1920 x 1920 high.
-So it’s a square.
+It’s a square.
 It doesn’t have to be these dimensions, but this is what I use.